andrewwalker-mn/UserThread/README.md

 David Ma (maxxx818) and Andrew Walker (walk0655)

+# Directory Structure:
+The requested deque implementation is in the main folder.
+Within the subfolder "priority_queue" is our extra credit implementation.
+Each folder is designed to be independent and all of the following instructions can be executed in both <main_folder>/ and <main_folder>/priority_queue/

 # Running and Testing the Code:
 A simple make command compiles everything, as does 'make alltests'.
 From there, specific tests are specified below.